mawicks/gaspra/README.md

 interested in the Longest Common Substring (LCS) and similar problems.
 I discovered that efficient string matching is hard to find, especially in Python.
 Much of what you find on the internet is either slow, or in some cases, simply doesn't work.
+I wanted a pure Python solution that is reasonably fast to experiment with some string matching algorithms.

 Though implementations appear uncommon, efficient algorithms exist.
 The LCS problem is solvable in linear time, yet most online examples use a classical dynamic programming approach which is quadratic in both space and time.
-Even the venerable `difflib` that's included in the Python standard library uses quadratic times algorithms.
-This package uses efficient suffix automata which have linear time and space complexity.
-The difference is enormous.
+Even the venerable `difflib`, which is part of Python's standard library uses quadratic-time algorithms.
+`Difftools` uses efficient suffix automata with linear time and space complexity.
+The difference is dramatic.
-That's the same as the difference between a quicksort and a bubble sort.
+It's the same as the difference between a quicksort and a bubble sort.
-Nobody would use a bubble sort, which is universally recognized as a naive approach, yet somehow, using dynamic programming to solve text matching is widely accepted.
+Because of this difference, nobody uses a bubble sort, which is universally recognized as a naive approach.
+Yet somehow, using dynamic programming to solve text matching is widely accepted.
 `Difflib` is practically unusable on large, document-length strings.
 The table below shows the time to find the LCS in two strings for `difflib` compared to this package.
-The strings are equal-length and randomly generated using the letters a-c.
-The length shown in the table is the combined length of the two strings.
+The strings are equal-length, random sequences of the letters a, b, and c.
+The lengths shown in the table are the combined length of the two strings.
 The quadratic complexity of 'difflib' is obvious.

 | Length   |   Match Length |   Difflib (ms) |   Difftools (ms) |